-The Enhanced Digital Edition includes new materials specifically designed for teaching.
+The Enhanced Digital Edition (EDE) includes new materials specifically designed for teaching.
 These resources help to highlight the stories of resistance to colonialism and white supremacy and emphasize the agency instead of victimhood of BIPOC communities.
 Moreover, this resource underscores the critical historical role of women in resistance and organizing.

 Glossary: Aboriginal, Aboriginal Title, Indigenous, Colonialism, Pre-emption

 With the increased inclusion of First Peoples’ content in the changing BC curriculum, there is a need to incorporate unappropriated First Peoples’ perspectives across the curriculum.
 The First Nations Education Steering Committee and the First Nations Schools Association, in collaboration with teachers and partners, have developed the following Learning First Peoples series of teacher resources to support English Language Arts, Science Social Studies and Mathematics courses.

 The UBCIC's Digital Collections offer a variety of research and informational materials, including a research collection for educators.